uwsbel/autonomy-research-testbed/docs/README.md

 ### Install dependencies

+The primarily dependency for `autonomy-research-testbed` is the `autonomy-toolkit`.
+See the [official documentation](https://projects.sbel.org/autonomy-toolkit/) for more details.
+It can be installed with `pip`, so see below.

 Python dependencies are listed in the `requirements.txt` file and can be installed with the following command:

 ```bash